mkhaled87/pFaces-OmegaThreads/README.md

 Winning the game results in a closed-loop controller that is guaranteed to enforce the given specification on the dynamical system.
 **OmegaThreads** generates the synthesized controller as a [Mealy machine](https://en.wikipedia.org/wiki/Mealy_machine).

+In **OmegaThreads**, scalable parallel algorithms are designed to construct symbolic model, construct the parity game and to synthesize the controllers.
+They are implemented on top of [pFaces](https://www.parallall.com/pfaces) as a kernel that supports parallel execution within CPUs, GPUs and hardware accelerators (HWAs).

 More details about theory of OmegaThreads can be found in the following tallk:

 <p align="center">